slinakm/FBU_Flixster/README.md

 Describe any challenges encountered while building the app.

+I had some trouble getting Youtube Player to work: I had to try calling a few different methods in order to get my video to play.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing